-After the opening number contestants are often asked to step to a stage microphone to introduce themselves.
+After the opening number contestants often step to a stage microphone to introduce themselves.
 Don’t underestimate the value of this moment.
-You need to prepare your on-stage introduction content with the same focus you do for your interview questions.
+You need to prepare your on-stage introduction content with the same focus you do for your personal interview.

-Typically, you’ll be given a general format that the pageant would like you to follow.
-It’s important to combine that format with a little creativity so that you don’t sound like everyone else.
+Typically, you’ll be given a format that the pageant would like you to follow.
+It’s important to combine that format with a little creativity so you don’t sound like everyone else.

 So, let’s pretend that the pageant wants you to say your name, current title, hometown and the name of your platform.
 You could go with this:

-“Good evening, I’m Patty Pageant, your Miss Incredible, from Wherever, USA and my platform is Important Issue.”
+“Good evening, I’m Patty Pageant, your Miss Incredible, from Wherever the USA and my platform is Important Issue.”